 A decent Hunter race, the Shadowmeld racial comes in handy for ambushing unsuspecting players in both world PvP, Battlegrounds, and Arena.
 Additionally, it can be used for hiding from higher levels/gank squads while leveling.
 It will also drop aggro in PvE encounters.
-It does not add to your Camouflage ability and while it’s somewhat redundant with that ability you can use ‘meld at a much lower level.
+It does not add to your Camouflage ability and while it’s somewhat redundant with that ability you can use ‘meld at level 1.

 Night Elf hunters also gain the benefit of a 2% dodge chance increase, another bonus to stack with Aspect of the Monkey when forced into melee.
 More often times this’ll happen in PvP, as opposed to PvE.
 Any increased defense is always a good thing.

 The stone form ability is rather nice, washing away bleeds and reducing damage taken by 10%.
 This is useful against Rogues (and various other classes) in PvP.
 It’s also nice at times in PvE or while leveling.